aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/prereq-config.md

 - Upgrading your landing zone from ASEA to LZA requires advanced knowledge of configuring and operating ASEA and LZA landing zones.
 This operation should be led by your most-experienced resources responsible for your current landing zone operations.
 Review all the documentation in this upgrade guide and Landing Zone Accelerator implementation guide.

-### Technical pre-requisites
+### Technical Prerequisites

-Complete the following instructions to ensure the pre-requisites are installed to run the upgrade tools
+Before running the upgrade tools, ensure you meet the following requirements:

+!!! note "Environment Requirements"
+    ✅ **Recommended Environment:** Linux or MacOS with a Bash-like shell

+    ⚠️ **Important Note:** Windows compatibility is limited as tools have not been extensively tested on this platform

 #### Verify npm installation